ODIN-PROTOCOL/odin-core/x/coinswap/README.md

 The module parameters have the `ExchangeRates` field, which stores an array of decimal coins.<br>
 Rates might look like `2.000000000000000000loki,1.000000000000000000minigeo`, which means `1 loki = 1 / 2 minigeo = 0.5 minigeo` or `1 minigeo = 2 / 1 loki = 2 loki`.<br>
+When exchanging coins, the multiplier for the number of coins for exchange is calculated by the formula `m = x / y`, where `x` - received coins rate, `y` - exchanged coins rate.

 ## Fees